liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

    :ref:`CInterface.ARKodeRootOutputs`,
 4. Dense linear solver output routines are in the subsection :ref:`CInterface.ARKDlsOutputs` and
+5. Sparse linear solver output routines are in the subsection :ref:`CInterface.ARKSlsOutputs` and
-5. Iterative linear solver output routines are in the subsection :ref:`CInterface.ARKSpilsOutputs`.
+6. Iterative linear solver output routines are in the subsection :ref:`CInterface.ARKSpilsOutputs`.

 Following each table, we elaborate on each function.